jespytall/jespytall.github.io/cel2/typology.md

   * Meaning: Cantonese (the Cantonese language)
   * Note: this is a compound word from the two words 粵 "Guangdong" and 語 "dialect/language."

-If we simply translate every word directly into English without changing the word order, we get "I (am) not able (to) speak Guangdong-language."
+If we simply translate every word directly into English without changing the word order, we get "I (am) not able (to) speak Cantonese (i.e. Guangdong-language)."

 ### 我唔識過講粵語。 (Ngo5 m4 sik1 gwo3 gong2 jyut6 jyu5.)
 "I could not speak Cantonese."